-A strange pattern that I have seen somewhere.
+An unusual pattern that I have seen somewhere.
 This is a design that uses a description symbol such as "約 物" to be used in printing, such as an end mark, punctuation mark, and a decorative ruled line, as a motif.
-An artist who has a deep knowledge of printing and printing, Ms. Tachibana worked on it.
+An artist who has a deep knowledge of printing, Ms. Tachibana worked on it.
 The printed pattern produces subtle "shakes" like handwriting or letterpress.

 ◎ There are various ways to make patterns in pottery, one of which is “stamp”.
 It is a method of copying a pattern on Japanese paper with a glaze, dyeing it with a brush moistened with water, and baking it with glaze.